 LODGING in FOLEGANDROS

 Students are responsible for arranging their own lodging on Folegandros.
 Please read carefully through all the useful guidance we've provided below.
 You will find all you need to begin your search.
 There are many hotels, guesthouses, and houses to be found easily online, in all price categories.
 Lodging possibilities range from complete houses, to studio apartments with kitchenette, balcony and spectacular views to simple rooms with shared bath.
-We cannot provide recommendations for specific places to stay, or estimate your costs for you.
-However, you can book the arrangements that suit your own budget with some online research.
+We cannot recommend specific places to stay, or estimate your costs for you.
+However, you can easily book the arrangements that suit your own budget with some online research.

 If you’re interested in sharing lodging with other workshop participants (sharing a rental house, a hotel room or apartment, etc), please contact our registrar, Cam Addicott at firstname.lastname@example.org.
 Cam will compile a contact list of people interested in sharing accommodations.

 BE SURE that you are looking at rooms on FOLEGANDROS when searching accommodations online.
 Booking sites sometimes list locations on other islands when Folegandros is typed in!

 Make your lodging arrangements as early as possible!
 Accommodations on Folegandros can fill up early.
 We highly recommend making these arrangements at the same time that you register for the class and arrange your flights.

 WE RECOMMEND LODGING IN CHORA, the central village on Folegandros.
 The workshop is held here.
 This is the best place to stay, so that you can easily walk to the classroom from your hotel.
 There are also other lovely towns on Folegandros.
 Because this is not yet high tourist season (a good thing for us, as the island will be less touristed), the local buses will run, but on a limited schedule.